This content has been machine translated dynamically.

 Graphics Configuration and Fine-Tuning

-This section describes the macOS VDA graphics configuration and fine-tuning.
+This section describes the Citrix VDA for macOS graphics configuration and fine-tuning.

 For more information, see System Requirements and the Installation Overview section.